idaholab/EMRALD/emrald-docs/src/guide/Modeling/externalSims.md

 the external simulation.
 To change the Sim Action to OpenSim, click the field currently labeled "Comp Modify" to expand the drop down menu.
 Click on "Open Sim." <br>
 ![New External Sim Action Step 4](/images/Modeling/externalSims/ExtSimAction4.png)

 Next select your external simulation.
-To the right of "External Sim:" click the field to expand the drop down menu.
+Click the field to expand the drop down menu.
 Click on the external simulation you want to incorporate.<br>
 ![New External Sim Action Step 5](/images/Modeling/externalSims/ExtSimAction5.png)

 Fill out the remaining fields with your desired specifications.
 "Model Reference" and "Config Data" are optional parameters sent to the simulation and will need to be filled out according to the needs of the simulation.
-"Max Simulation Runtime" is also sent to the simulation as a safety quit time (relative to when this message was sent), but it is best to make sure the model stops the simulation at the appropriate time. and click "OK."<br>
+"Duration" is also sent to the simulation as a safety quit time, or a max run time relative to when this message was sent.
+But it is best to make sure the model stops the simulation at the appropriate time.
+Click "SAVE"<br>
 ![New External Sim Action Step 6](/images/Modeling/externalSims/ExtSimAction6.png)

 Your action will now be listed in the state and section (Immediate or Event) you added it to.<br>